ozkanpakdil/swaggerific/README.md

 A user interface (UI) designed to interact with APIs using Swagger documentation.

 Features:
+- The UI is built using JavaFX.
+- Error handling and display of API responses implemented.
 - Retrieve and load Swagger JSON to fetch API documentation.
 - Display a list of functions (endpoints) on the left-hand side of the UI for easy navigation.
 - Allow users to select a specific function (endpoint) from the list.